DineWithMe/Development-Tools/Code Editor/README.md

 Comment: I would say this is a **must have** extension, it save your trouble styling your code, work with eslint.
 It is also available in npm to install as developer dependency.

 Recommended setting:
-"prettier.eslintIntegration": true,
 "editor.tabSize": 2,
 "editor.formatOnSave": true,
 "editor.formatOnSaveTimeout": 5000,
+"javascript.preferences.quoteStyle": "single",
+"prettier.eslintIntegration": true,
 "prettier.singleQuote": true,
-"javascript.preferences.quoteStyle": "single",
 "prettier.jsxSingleQuote": true,
 "prettier.trailingComma": "es5",
-"prettier.semi": false
+"prettier.semi": false,
+"prettier.arrowParens": "always"

 # 14. React Pure To Class